Skip to main content Skip to main navigation

 All projects must submit the National Grid invoice template.
 You may attach a copy of your own company invoice if desired for additional information.

 EVSE costs are factored into the incentive calculation separate from the customer infrastructure.
-To determine the EVSE rebate amount, National Grid multiplies the Incentive Tier Rebate percent (ex: 50% for non-EJC MUD Level 2 ports) by the lesser of either the EVSE Rebate Cap (ex: $3,600 per Level 2 port) or the EVSE invoiced cost.
-At the start of the program, the EVSE Rebate Cap for Level 2 ports is $3,600 per port.
+To determine the EVSE rebate amount, National Grid multiplies the Incentive Tier Rebate percent (ex: 50% for non-EJC MUD Level 2 ports) by the lesser of either the EVSE Rebate Cap (ex: $3,900 per Level 2 port) or the EVSE invoiced cost.

 Example 1: